You’ve seen it over your welds, heard its name, but what is it?

 Then the slag is left behind leaving contamination in the weld.

-3. Incorrect settings on your welder while you are welding could mean that the slag does not completely float to the top leaving behind what are known as slag inclusions.
+3. The wrong settings on your welder while you’re welding could mean that the slag does not completely float to the top.
+And leave behind what are known as slag inclusions.
 Basically random foreign objects in the weld stuck between the your new weld and base metal of your weld project.

 Sometimes these defects can be clearly seen with the naked eye.
 Or they are so engrained that they can only be seen on x-ray inspection of the weld.